lylehpoisson/algolia-interview/readme.md

 ## Prerequisites

-- Docker
+- Docker (recommended to configure with 4+ GB of memory, ideally 8 GB)
-- Docker Compose
+- Docker Compose v2.14.0+

 ## Installation